newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/transportation-license-permit.md

 ---
 If your business often delivers alcoholic beverages, consider getting a transportation license or permit.
 You can apply for one with the Division of Alcoholic Beverage Control (ABC).

-A **transportation license** lets your business deliver alcohol in and out of the State.
+* **Transportation license** lets your business deliver alcohol in and out of the State

-A **limited transportation permit** lets your business transport alcohol not meant to be delivered, sold, or used in the State
+* **Limited transportation permit** lets your business transport alcohol not meant to be delivered, sold, or used in the State

 Both require you to get an insignia.
 An insignia is a marker on a vehicle that shows it is allowed to carry alcohol.